-139. City of Elizabeth v.
+143. City of Elizabeth v.
 Am.
-Nicholson

-Pavement Co., 97 U.S. 126, 134-35
+Nicholson Pavement Co., 97 U.S. 126, 134-35 (1878).

 U.S. Pat.
-No. 4,848,775A: Liquid Seal for Marine Stern Drive Gear Shift Shafts ing.140

-By these standards, Lough's use was not experimental.
-He kept no records; he did not inspect the seals after use; he did not supervise his friends' use; he failed to keep control over the seals (one was sold by his friend to a stranger); he did not require his friends to maintain confidentiality.
+No. 4,848,775A: Liquid Seal for Marine Stern Drive Gear Shift Shafts friends' use; he failed to keep control over the seals (one was sold by his friend to a stranger); he did not require his friends to maintain confidentiality.
 The practice point is thus that the problem with Lough's testing was not that he gave his friends the invention to test; it was that he failed to maintain "some degree of control and feedback" when he did.
 Lough had good reason to test his prototypes, but there was no compellling reason he couldn't have engaged in an organized testing program, rather than just handing out prototypes like candy to his friends.